MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/Write-Output.md

 By default, the `Write-Output` cmdlet always enumerates its output.
 The **NoEnumerate** parameter suppresses the default behavior, and prevents `Write-Output` from enumerating output.
 The **NoEnumerate** parameter has no effect if the command is wrapped in parentheses, because the parentheses force enumeration.
-For example, `(Write-Output 1,2,3)` still enumerates the array.
+For example, `(Write-Output 1,2,3 -NoEnumerate)` still enumerates the array.

 The **NoEnumerate** parameter is only useful within a pipeline.
 Trying to see the effects of **NoEnumerate** in the console is problematic because PowerShell adds `Out-Default` to the end of